erfan114/clicopy/README.md

 # Clicopy v1.0.0

-The application that is written for saving some texts into your desktop and copy them easier
+An application that is written for saving some texts into your desktop and copy them easier

+> [!TIP]
+> The main reason that I wrote this code is [@sajjadcnr12](https://github.com/sajjadcnr12)

 # Features
 - ✅ Saving your texts into DB within name and description